WJSN: 2015–2016: Formation and debut

 WJSN debuted on February 25, 2016, with the release of their debut mini album Would You Like?, including the title tracks "Mo Mo Mo" and "Catch Me".
 The group held their debut stage on the February 25th episode of M Countdown with "Catch Me" and "Mo Mo Mo".
 On July 11, Starship Entertainment confirmed that I.O.I's Yoo Yeon-jung would be joining the group.
 In August 2016, Seola, Exy, Soobin, Eunseo, Cheng Xiao, Yeoreum, and Dayoung teamed up with label mate Monsta X to form the unit Y-Teen.
 It was a project unit group that promoted as CF models for KT’s phone fare service and would release EPs, music videos, and various entertainment content.
 On August 17, WJSN released their second mini album The Secret with all 13 members.

-2017: From.
-WJSN, first concert, and Happy Moment
+2017–2018: From.
+WJSN, Happy Moment, Dream Your Dream, WJ Please? and Chinese members hiatus

 On January 4, WJSN released their third mini album From.
 WJSN.
 The EP contains six tracks including the title track "I Wish".
 WJSN held their first solo concert, "Would You Like - Happy Moment," from May 19–20 at the Blue Square Samsung Card Hall.
 A total of 2,000 fans gathered in two days.
 WJSN's first full-length album, Happy Moment, was released on June 7, with a total of ten tracks including the lead single "Happy".
 The album ranked number 1 on Hanteo's daily and real-time charts after release.

-2018: Dream Your Dream, and WJ Please?

-On February 27, WJSN released their fourth mini album Dream Your Dream, which consists of six tracks including the lead single "Dreams Come True".
+On February 27, 2018, WJSN released their fourth mini album Dream Your Dream, which consists of six tracks including the lead single "Dreams Come True".
 Their comeback showcase was held at the Yes24 Live Hall on the same day as the album's release.
 On June 1, WJSN and Weki Meki formed a project group called WJMK and released a digital single "Strong".
 Two Chinese members, Meiqi and Xuanyi, participated in the Chinese version of survival show Produce 101 during the first half of 2018.
 The survival show concluded with Meiqi ranking 1st and Xuanyi ranking 2nd, making them both members of the temporary girl group Rocket Girls 101.
 On September 19, WJSN returned with their fifth mini album WJ Please? and the title track "Save Me, Save You".
 The Chinese members, Cheng Xiao, Meiqi and Xuanyi, did not participate in the comeback and the group continued as ten members.
 Meiqi and Xuanyi were preparing to debut with Rocket Girls 101, while Cheng Xiao was filming Legend of Awakening, a Chinese historical fantasy drama as the second lead actress, which would be her acting debut.
 On October 2, the group received their first music show win of their career with "Save Me, Save You" on SBS MTV's The Show.